Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Motivation and Overview

 \section{Motivation and Overview}

-In this section, we present an overview of the overall targets of the research presented in this paper and the general Machine Learning approaches that we use for woven composite prediction and optimization.
+This section presents an overview of the overall targets of the research presented in this paper and the general Machine Learning approaches that we use for woven composite prediction and optimization.

-\subsection{Motivation and Research tasks}
+\subsection{Motivation and Research Tasks}

-As mentioned before, we focus on solving two problems related to understanding woven composite mechanical properties and optimizing the woven architecture to achieve better overall in-plane modulus.
+As mentioned before, in this work, we focus on solving two problems related to understanding the mechanical properties of woven composite and optimizing the woven architecture to achieve improved overall in-plane modulus.
 Woven composite architecture could be determined by different combinations of weave patterns and material sequences.
 For example, a 6-by-6 woven composite model will have $2^{36}$ different patterns and $2*n^6$ different material sequences, where $n$ is the number of materials to choose from.
-Thus, it is important to quickly and accurately obtain the mechanical properties of different woven composite architectures to determine the woven architecture that fits the problem of interest.
-Besides understanding the mechanical responses of woven composites, optimization is also one of the key steps to minimizing the structure's stresses, weight, or compliance for a given amount of material and boundary conditions.
-Through optimization, we want to determine the most advantageous structure or material distribution inside the domain of interest, with respect to different design objectives, like having the lowest cost or highest mechanical properties.
+Thus, it is essential to efficiently and accurately obtain the mechanical properties of different woven composite architectures to determine the optimal architecture suitable for the problem of interest.
+Besides understanding the mechanical behavior of woven composites, optimization is also critical to minimizing the structure's stresses, weight, or compliance for a given amount of material and boundary conditions.
+Through optimization, we want to determine the most advantageous structure or material distribution that results in the highest mechanical properties for the design requirement.